eneisen-ibm/copilot-workshop-labs/lab_3/README.md

 Add a description:

 > ```text
-> Centralizing and democratizing project management knowledge for the OctoAcme organization
+> Centralizing and democratizing project management knowledge for the GlucoTech organization
 > ```

 #### Activity: Add instructions to your Copilot Space